REST API Documentation

 { "locked" : false }

 You may choose to not lock the item before using PUT.
 This is very reasonable because the locking increases the number of requests used to update an Item.
-However, locking the item does ensure you do not unintentionally overwrite data that has been changes since you retrieved the content of the item.
+However, locking the item does ensure you do not unintentionally overwrite data that has been changed since you retrieved the content of the item.

 A better method for updating items is to use PATCH because you do not need to lock the item and get the latest state of the item to make an update without fear of overwriting recent changes.
 Instead, you will be able to specify exactly which fields you would like to update without affecting anything else in the item.
 For example, you can update the name and description of an item like this.